uschiLaa/paper-section-pursuit/review/reply.md

   + We prefer keeping R instead of using rho because it is easier to read, given that p, which looks like rho, also appears in the same equation.
   + We decided that adding hats would make the notation more difficult to read, and really isn't necessary for a reader to grasp the ideas.
   + We have clarified the usage of the terms slice and section and added diagrams to help with intuition, see Section "Grand tour and slice tour".
 You're right in the sense that using orthogonal distance makes the slices shell-like.
-But slice is the better description for the task being tackled, and the appearance of points inside the slice in the slice tour looks like the object has been sliced.
+But slice is the better description for the task being tackled, and the appearance of points in the slice tour looks like the object has been sliced.
   + We already use symbols S and C to indicate points inside and outside the slice.

 - **Rotation invariance and trimming**
-  + the reason that rotation invariance is important here is that we need to make assumptions about how the section is expected to differ from the slice, which is used in defining their separate weights (Eq.
+  + The reason that rotation invariance is important here is that we need to make assumptions about how the projection is expected to differ from the slice, which is used in defining their separate weights (Eq.
 9).
 We have clarified this in the paper.